daemonraco/toobasic/README.md

     </body>
 </html>
 ```
-The result may be the same, but now you are using names previously set in your controller and also you're saving a cache file of what you seen in your browser (for an hour), so the next time you refresh your page, the method __basicRun()__ won't be called, its logic won't be used and a cached result will be returned.
+The result may be the same, but now you are using names previously set in your controller and also you're saving a cache file of what you've seen in your browser (for an hour), so the next time you refresh your page, the method __basicRun()__ won't be called, its logic won't be used and a cached result will be returned.

 Also, you may create a file called __en_us.json__ inside __ROOTDIR/site/langs/__ with something like:
 ```json